Icinga/icinga2/doc/12-icinga2-api.md

 >
 > Old stages are not purged automatically.
 You can [remove stages](12-icinga2-api.md#icinga2-api-config-management-delete-config-stage) that are no longer in use.

-Icinga 2 will create the following files in the configuration package stage after configuration validation:
+Icinga 2 creates the following files in the configuration package stage after configuration validation:

   File        | Description